ahackel/ahackel.github.io/readme.md

 ### 2017-10-20

 - To display images at retina resolution you need to specify width / height in html or css

+### 2017-11-01

+- To access your local Jekyll server from your mobile device, add host: 0.0.0.0 to _config.yml: https://stackoverflow.com/questions/16608466/connect-to-a-locally-built-jekyll-server-using-mobile-devices-in-the-lan